 53 London St, Norwich NR2 1HL

-Nestled amongst the historic Norwich Lanes in the city centre is a little slice of heaven for book lovers.
+Nestled amongst the historic Norwich Lanes in the city centre is a little slice of heaven for book lovers, and arguably one of the biggest bookshops in Norwich, independent or otherwise!

 The Book Hive, one of the most beloved independent bookshops in Norwich, houses an impressive selection of books across various genres, with a focus on political commentary, children’s books and translated literature.